Ouranosinc/pavics-sdi/docs/source/processes/advanced_climate.rst

 computed at the target location over the future period with the distribution of the same climate indices computed over a reference period for multiple candidate regions.
 A number of methodological choices thus enter the computation:

-  * the climate indices,
+  * Climate indices of interest,
-  * the metric measuring the difference between both distributions,
+  * Metrics measuring the difference between both distributions,
-  * the reference data from which to compute the indices,
+  * Reference data from which to compute the base indices,
-  * the future climate scenario to compute the target indices.
+  * A future climate scenario to compute the target indices.

 The climate indices chosen to compute the spatial analogues are usually annual values of indices relevant to the intended audience of these maps.
 For example, in the case of the wine grape industry, the climate indices examined could